 Masters Thesis Cover Pages and Signatures

 Each Masters Thesis must have the appropriate cover page from the list below.
 Signatures required: two faculty readers (usually including the advisor) and the Chair of the Department.
+Faculty readers must be appointed in Earth and Environmental Sciences as tenure-track faculty, adjunct faculty, or research scientist.
 Students are required to obtain the two faculty reader signatures before requesting the Chair's signature.

 - Masters Thesis Cover Page: Geology (Word)